samapriya/awesome-gee-community-datasets/docs/involved.md

 # Stay updated & contribute

-The Awesome GEE Community Catalog is created and maintained by [Samapriya Roy](https://www.linkedin.com/in/samapriya/) with data, examples, tutorial contributions from our community.
-This is a community common meaning it needs involvement to survive as a grassroots open source project.
-Here are some ways in which you can get involved with this project and check out examples on how you can bring data, examples, bug reports and pull requests to the catalog here.
-Open up a Github discussion and create a pull request if you notice any issues so I can fix them. **Sign Up for Updates:** Never miss the latest catalog additions and in-depth explorations by subscribing to catalog updates [through out datacommons blog](https://datacommons.substack.com).
+The Awesome GEE Community Catalog is created and maintained by [Samapriya Roy](https://www.linkedin.com/in/samapriya/), with data, examples, and tutorials contributed by our community.
+It's a commons: as a grassroots, open-source project, it survives only through the involvement of people like you.
+Below are a few ways to pitch in — bring a dataset, share an example, file a bug report, or open a pull request when you spot something to fix. **Want updates?** Never miss a new addition or an in-depth exploration — subscribe [through our datacommons blog](https://datacommons.substack.com).

 ### Choose your adventure